Remapping backtick (`) and tilde (~) keyboard shortcuts on Windows

 Let’s have a look at the script:

-There are 2 blocks of code, the first for the tilde and the second for the backtick.
-The first row of each block represents the key combinations in AutoHotKey language:
+There are 2 lines of code, the first for the tilde and the second for the backtick.
+The first part of each block represents the key combinations in AutoHotKey language:

-So in the firlst block “<^>!” represents the AltGr key, “-” represents the - key, while the :: represent the end of the key combination.
-In the second block, the -is substituted by the ' as we decided to use AltGr + ' for the backtick shortcut.
+So in the first line the “<^>!” represents the AltGr key, vkDDrepresents the - key, while the :: represent the end of the key combination.
+In the second block, the vkDD is substituted by the ' as we decided to use AltGr + ' for the backtick shortcut.

 Now, save the file, close it and double click on it.
 Now our shortcuts will magically work in every program on the PC!
 This means not only your into your favourite code editor but also in the web browser, on Microsoft Word, in the e-mails and so on… at least untill we shut down the pc! :/